mitre/emasser/README.md

 ## Design

 **Interactions with eMASS API:**
-`emasser` leverages a MITRE dependency, `emass_client`, which provides a REST API client based on a MITRE-created [OpenAPI](https://www.openapis.org/) version 3 specification based on the official eMASS version 2.3 API documentation.
+`emasser` leverages a MITRE dependency, `emass_client`, which provides a REST API client based on a MITRE-created [OpenAPI](https://www.openapis.org/) version 3 specification for the official eMASS version 3.2 API documentation.
 This design enables REST API clients to be generated in [any supported programming language](https://swagger.io/tools/swagger-codegen/).
 This design decision enables `emass_client` to generate a Ruby client for `emasser` and a TypeScript client that is included with [Heimdall Enterprise Server](https://github.com/mitre/heimdall2).

 **Business Logic:**
 Because interactions with the API are handled by a dependency, the bulk of `emasser` is business logic for accepting user input/output, reading data from eMASS or from input, transforming data, and routing data to the appropriate eMASS API endpoint.
 This business logic is organized into Ruby Classes and Modules based on the command or subcommand requested by the user.